 Every year the orchestra seems to grow as Music Directors call for more violins, additional woodwinds, or even a “second trombone.”
 The orchestra now numbers over thirty for each performance, drawn from a pool of about sixty.
 As to the quality, many actors say that they’ve never had the opportunity to sing with such a fine orchestra and consider it a privilege to do so.
 Audience members have shared that, as wonderful as the productions are, the orchestra alone is “worth the price of admission.”
 Occasionally, other audience members, not realizing that we are performing with a live orchestra, have asked where we found such a fine recording of the orchestration!

 The very much “live” Gilbert & Sullivan Very Light Opera Company orchestra remains an essential part of making attending one of the company productions such a delightful experience.

 If you are interested in becoming a member of the Gilbert & Sullivan Very Light Opera Company orchestra, you can learn more on our Get Involved: Orchestra page.

 The Gilbert & Sullivan Very Light Opera Company’s Music Director is also the production’s Conductor.
 This allows the Music Director, who is responsible for developing the musical interpretation, to be able to realize that concept throughout the entire run of the production.

 The orchestra and its interests are represented on the company’s Board of Directors by an Orchestra Representative.

-The company engages one of the musicians to serve as Orchestra Manager.
-The manager is responsible for recruiting instrumentalists, arranging rehearsal schedules, making the schedule for performances, and so on.
+The company engages one of the musicians to serve as Orchestra Manager, who is responsible for recruiting instrumentalists, arranging rehearsal schedules, making the schedule for performances, and so on.

-The Members of the Orchestra, for Patience, 2012
+The Members of the Orchestra for The Pirates of Penzance, Fall 2022

 The Gilbert & Sullivan Very Light Opera Company Music Directors